 “There’s no orchestra, there’s not even any sheet music for musicians to play, it’s much more an improvisatory exploration of sound, discovering the sonic fabric of the film through recording and jamming for days in the studio.”

-For Film Music, Cave, Ellis and Buc will be on stage with the Sydney Symphony Orchestra and Sydney Philharmonic Choirs, performing the scores of The Proposition, The Road, The Assassination of Jesse James by the Coward Robert Ford, Hell or High Water, Wind River and West of Memphis – six cross-genre films bound by their visions of rugged landscapes and violent men.
+For Film Music, Cave, Ellis and Buc performed on stage with the Sydney Symphony Orchestra and Sydney Philharmonic Choirs, recreating the scores of The Proposition, The Road, The Assassination of Jesse James by the Coward Robert Ford, Hell or High Water, Wind River and West of Memphis – six cross-genre films bound by their visions of rugged landscapes and violent men.

 “Together they’ve managed to create an entirely new kind of sound world that just seems to work so perfectly with the dry, dusty landscapes in contemporary Westerns,” Buc says.